Review | Sally Rooney’s latest novel is a lucid, nuanced story about coming of age in a broken world

 With these open-ended exchanges, Rooney gives the story its roots in political and cultural time.
 International disasters collide with Tinder messages on glowing screens.
 Eileen and Alice never reach conclusive positions, but their sincere correspondence demonstrates how the world beyond intervenes even when one is retreating into a private refuge.
 For all the hand-wringing about millennial self-absorption or social media narcissism, one of the most touching aspects of the generation for and about whom Rooney is writing is a certain earnestness and social consciousness the current political order seems unable to harness.

 In an interview with the Canadian Broadcasting Corp. in 2019, Rooney spoke about her concerns for and commitment to preserving the novel.
 She told the interviewer that while she is aware of the English novel’s origins as a bourgeois 19th century entertainment for the upper middle classes, it has a role to play in contemporary culture.
-One of the most welcome features about “Beautiful World, Where You Are” — amid the publicity, the backlash and the noise — is how Rooney has helped place literary fiction at the center of popular culture.
+One of the most welcome features about “Beautiful World, Where Are You” — amid the publicity, the backlash and the noise — is how Rooney has helped place literary fiction at the center of popular culture.
 Novelists rarely fill the role that showrunners, actors and influencers have now assumed in mainstream culture.
 This is a book designed to be widely read and discussed.
 Even as another series is being filmed of her work — and so too will this, I imagine — Rooney’s commitment to the beauty of the novel feels old-fashioned and sincere in the best way.

 Bilal Qureshi is a culture writer and radio journalist whose work has appeared in The Washington Post, the New York Times and Newsweek and on NPR.